MEAT-EATING AND YOUR HEALTH

 Iron.
 The iron in meat products is better absorbed than vegetarian sources of iron.
 The type of iron in meats is called heme iron, and it is by far the best absorbed iron.

 Niacin and other B-complex vitamins.
 All meats, along with eggs, is high in niacin, as well as many other B-complex vitamins.
 While there are some vegetarian sources such as beans and yeast, they are not necessarily as good.
 Over 100 years ago, researchers found that some meat and eggs were needed to overcome pellagra and other B-vitamin deficiency diseases.

-It is true that today animals are fed on grains.
+It is true that today many animals are fed on grains.
 Thus their meat contains less of the essential omega-3 oils.
-However, it is possible to buy grass-fed beef - over the internet if nowhere else - that is a rich source of omega-3 fats.
-Below is a longer discussion on the type of meats to buy.
+However, lamb and some other meats are greass-fed.

 Zinc.
 Zinc is a another critical nutrient that is low in many, if not all vegetarian diets.
-Vegetarian foods are almost all very low in zinc, and when zinc is present, most vegetarian foods are high in copper, which competes with zinc for absorption.
+Even when zinc is present, most vegetarian foods are high in copper, which competes with zinc for absorption.
 Grains and soy also contain phytates that bind with zinc and prevent its absorption.